pl3onasm/AADS/algorithms/string-matching/knuth-morris-pratt/README.md

 ## Knuth Morris Pratt Algorithm

-The algorithm works by precomputing a prefix function $\pi$ for the pattern $P$, which is defined as follows:
+The algorithm works by precomputing a prefix function $\pi : \lbrace 0, 1, \dots, m \rbrace \rightarrow \lbrace 0, 1, \dots, m \rbrace$ for the pattern $P$, which is defined as follows:

 $$
 \pi(q) = \max \lbrace k : k < q \land P_k \sqsupset P_q \rbrace
 $$

-This prefix function $\pi$ can be computed in $O(m)$ time.
 The matching process then works in the same way as a [string-matching automaton](https://github.com/pl3onasm/CLRS/tree/main/algorithms/string-matching/finite-automata) with $m$ states, where the transition function is computed on the fly and is redefined to be:

 $$
 \delta(q, a) = \begin{cases}